-Every 2UP ATV and riding parks have age restrictions for passengers.
-Not only do you need to wear the proper gear, but you also must not ride someone on the back of your 2UP ATV who is underage, height, or weight.
+Every 2UP and riding parks have age restrictions for passengers.
+Not only do you need to wear the proper gear, but you also must not ride someone on the back of your 2UP who is underage, height, or weight.

 It’s critical you follow these rules and laws as it’s meant to save lives!